Photo credit: Gardenvity

 How far should a wood-fired hot tub be located from the house?

-It is essential to install your wood-fired hot tub as far away from any flammable objects or buildings as possible, but no less than 1-1.5 metres away.
-Take note also that the chimney top must not be closer than within 3 metres of any nearby object.
-Many specialists recommend chimney extensions to raise its height.
-Be mindful of where you drain the water too, and keep in mind that fire risk is not the only concern to consider when picking a spot for your spa.
+Install your wood-fired hot tub as far from flammable objects and buildings as possible, but no less than 1–1.5 metres away.
+Also ensure the chimney top is at least 3 metres from nearby objects.
+Many specialists recommend chimney extensions to increase height.

 How much space is needed around a hot tub?